 Communication is a vital force in society.
 New practices and techniques in communication require that instruction and research explain these phenomena and prepare students for careers in this exciting area that is being shaped by new communication technologies.

 Study in the College’s facilities provides exposure to and mastery of new digital production and content creation technologies.
-The Edward R. Murrow College of Communication has three computer labs, including a writing lab, an advanced graphics and data analysis lab, and a broadcast news lab; television production studios and TV editing suites; a radio station and radio/audio labs; and a state-of the-art news production/broadcast lab.
-In addition, the College houses three nationally acclaimed media outlets, including Northwest Public Radio, Northwest Public Television and the Murrow News Service.
+The Edward R. Murrow College of Communication has an adobe lab for digital content creation, a student run Public Relations and Advertising firm, a writing lab, the Murrow Innovation Community, a convergence newsroom, a broadcast news lab, television production studios and TV editing suites, a radio station and radio/audio labs, and a state-of the-art news production/broadcast lab.
+In addition, the College houses nationally acclaimed media outlets Northwest Public Broadcasting, and the Murrow News Service.

 Student Learning Outcomes

 The Edward R. Murrow College of Communication offers a graduate certificate in Health Communication and Promotion within the Strategic Communication Department.
 Please contact the recruitment coordinator in the Murrow Center for Student Success for more information.

 View Full Unit Information